 This course provides a foundation for the study of Jewish civilization and is required of all certificate and minor candidates, preferably upon entering the program.

 Seniors must participate in a colloquium offered during the spring semester while writing their senior thesis.

-Senior Essay: Students are required to write an essay of 25-30 pages on a topic related to Jewish civilization, prepared under the supervision of a faculty member associated with the Center for Jewish Civilization, the Visiting Professor of Jewish Civilization, Goldman Visiting Israeli Professor, or if appropriate special permission may be granted by the program director for another Georgetown faculty member to serve as essay advisor.
-Upon completion, seniors will make a presentation of their research at the annual senior thesis colloquium, where a prize is awarded to the outstanding paper.
+Senior Thesis: Students are required to write an research paper of 25-30 pages on a topic related to Jewish civilization, prepared under the supervision of a faculty member associated with the Center for Jewish Civilization, the Visiting Professor of Jewish Civilization, Goldman Visiting Israeli Professor, or if appropriate special permission may be granted by the program director for another Georgetown faculty member to serve as essay advisor.
+Upon completion, seniors will make a presentation of their research at the annual senior thesis colloquium, where a prize (the Margot Gottesman Award) is given to the most outstanding paper.

 Students must take a minimum of four electives from the following areas.

 Hebrew Language (not required): any level; maximum of two courses